apioo/fusio/README.md

   account.
 Therefor you can use the following command `php bin/fusio adduser`.
   Choose as account type "Administrator".

-You can login to the backend at `/fusio`.
+You can verify the installation by visiting the `psx_url` with a browser.
+You should see a API response that the installation was successful.
+The backend is available at `/fusio/`.

 ## Deploy